MPI-BGC-Functional-Biogeography/rtry/README.md

 ## R environment

 R 4.0.3 was used to develop and build the `rtry` package, and this is the minimum version required to use the package.
-It is also recommended to use the latest version of RStudio when using the package.

 The latest version of R can be downloaded from CRAN, a network of ftp and web servers around the world that store the code and documentation of R: https://cran.r-project.org/

+In case RStudio is used, we also recommend to use the latest version of RStudio when using the package.
 The released version of RStudio, an integrated development environment (IDE) designed for productive R programming, can be found at https://www.rstudio.com/products/rstudio/download/, it is sufficient to use the free and open source version of RStudio Desktop.

 <br>